What’s the Best Island to Visit in Hawai‘i for the First Time?

 Image courtesy of The Ritz-Carlton O‘ahu, Turtle Bay

 With options comes affordability — and luxury.
-All the islands feature world-class resorts, but Oahu offers a wide range of approachably priced, mid-tier and luxe resorts split between the north and south shores.
+All the islands feature world-class resorts, but Oahu offers the widest range of approachably priced, mid-tier and luxe resorts split between the north and south shores.
 The former offers large, laid-back and semi-secluded resorts; the latter — where you’ll find Honolulu and Waikiki — tends toward urban and beachfront hotels.
 Stay on the North Shore if you want privacy and the “resort experience.”
 Choose the South Shore if you prefer urban access and city vibes.

 Fora Advisor Winnie Harwell highlighted Waikiki as a convenient base that offers plenty of hotel and dining options.
 You can easily take day trips to anywhere on the island.
+(Check out the best hotels in Waikiki.)

 “The Ritz-Carlton O‘ahu, Turtle Bay is the kind of place where you go to ‘experience’ Hawai‘i,” Fora Advisor Maggie Moran said.
 “This is the land of laid-back surfer culture, and to me, the best traveler is one who wants to be active.”